 Good Morning.
-This is Dave Zinn with the Gallatin National Forest Avalanche Forecast on Tuesday, March 3rd at 7:00 a.m.
-Today's forecast is in memory of Ben Richards.
-Ben was killed in an avalanche thirteen years ago today.
-He will be forever missed and remembered.
-This advisory does not apply to operating ski areas.
+This is Dave Zinn with the Gallatin National Forest Avalanche Forecast on Tuesday, February 9th at 7:30 a.m.
+Today's forecast is sponsored by Werner Wealth Management (Advisors with DA Davidson) and Yellowstone Ski Tours.
+This forecast does not apply to operating ski areas.

 A test weather thing from back in FebThe Bridger and Northern Gallatin Ranges picked up an additional 6-10” of new snow, Big Sky and Cooke City got 3-4” with a goose egg in West Yellowstone.
 This morning, temperatures are in the single digits F and the wind is blowing 10-20 mph from the west to south.
 Today’s high temperatures will range from 10-20 F, winds will be 10-20 mph from the west and lingering snowfall will bring 1-2” to Cooke City with the remainder of the forecast area receiving a trace.